epic-64/gpt-batcher/README.md

 By using GPT Batcher, you can easily find out these probabilities for yourself.
 And hopefully get a feeling for what this means for self-expression.

+## Run it online
+You can access the app online at https://gpt-batcher.streamlit.app/
+Note: at the moment there is no authentication, so anyone will see your inputs and outputs.
+If you do not trust the application to handle your API key properly, you can clone the source code and run it locally instead.

 ## Build
 ### Clone and checkout the repository
 Clone the repo and checkout the master branch.